Dpurnima/PostgreSQL_PgAdmin_DockerImage/README.md

 Creating the pgAdmin image:
 ```
-$ docker run --name (PgAdminName) -d -p (hostPort):(ContainerPort) fenglc/pgadmin4
+$ docker run --name (PgAdminContainerName) -d -p (hostPort):(ContainerPort) fenglc/pgadmin4
 ```
 Example:
 ```
-$ docker run --name pgadmin_img -d -p 5050:5050 fenglc/pgadmin4
+$ docker run --name pgadmin_cont -d -p 5050:5050 fenglc/pgadmin4
 ```
+This creates a container of pgAdmin in the name of `pgadmin_cont` by using the pre-built image `fenglc/pgadmin4` in the Docker Hub and can check it in your terminal by using `$ docker ps` command.

-For making use of this postgresql-client find the IpAddress of this container and make use of it for port forwarding in the postgresql container as given below:
+For making use of this postgresql-client container, find the IpAddress of this container in the docker machine and make use of it for port forwarding in the postgresql command as given below:

 ```
 $  psql -U (userName) -h (postgresql-client_IpAddress) -p (PortOfPgAdmin)